railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 * the amount to be paid in the currency of the invoice.

-You can then accept the payment proposed by Open ERP or select the entries that you will pay or not pay on that order.
-Open ERP gives you all the necessary information to make a payment decision for each line item:
+You can then accept the payment proposed by OpenERP or select the entries that you will pay or not pay on that order.
+OpenERP gives you all the necessary information to make a payment decision for each line item:

 * account,